Björk, iamamiwhoami, Fever Ray

-On the Muunduja album released in 2018, Maarja’s classic-folk roots have perfectly blended in with the world of unreal sounds by Ruum.
+On the Muunduja album, released in 2018, Maarja’s classic-folk roots perfectly blend in with the world of unreal sounds by Ruum.
 Thanks to this, Nuut’s music has risen to a higher level.
-Both on the album and during concerts, Maarja Nuut and Ruum present a sound that is difficult to classify, which requires the listener to be fully committed to listening to it.
-Experiencing it in its entirety allows you to discover previously unknown emotions and impressions that get stuck in your head and do not want to leave it.
-Darkness and eclecticism, intensified by texts sang in Estonian, make you feel as if participating in ancient, mystical rites.
-Listening to Nuut’s music makes you want to visit Estonia and get to know what made her music sound like that.
+Both on the album and during concerts, Maarja Nuut and Ruum present a sound that is difficult to classify, which requires the listener to be fully committed to taking it all in.
+Experiencing the record in its entirety allows you to discover previously unknown emotions and impressions that get stuck in your head.
+Darkness and eclecticism, intensified by texts sung in Estonian, make you feel as if you’re participating in ancient, mystical rites.
+On her newest album that feeling grows still stronger.